harrtho/alfred-workflow/README.md

 <!-- [![Downloads][shield-download]][pypi] -->

-Supports Alfred 3 and Alfred 4 on macOS 10.7+ (Python 2.7).
+Supports Alfred 4 and Alfred 5 on macOS Catalina or later (Python 3.7).

 Alfred-Workflow takes the grunt work out of writing a workflow by giving you the tools to create a fast and featureful Alfred workflow from an API, application or library in minutes.